-Program Year 5 Action Plan Barriers to Affordable Housing response:
+Program Year 4 Action Plan Barriers to Affordable Housing response:

-Through the implementation of the following 2013-14 anticipated programs, the City will continue with its Homebuyer Assistance Program for low-income households by providing down payment and closing cost assistance for homeownership.
-The City will continue to implement its Neighborhood Sustainability Program to keep existing neighborhoods viable, by taking advantage of purchasing and rehabilitating these units into affordable rental and/or home-ownership housing for low- and moderate-income households.
-The City will continue to implement the Deposit and/or First Month's Rent Assistance Program that was reopened in 2012-13.
-Finally the City, through the implementation of a Neighborhood Housing Improvement Program, will continue to address the needs of low-and moderate-income single-family homeowners by providing funding for improvements to their homes.
+Through the implementation of the following 2012-13 programs (most of which are being rolled over from 2011-12), the City will continue with its Homebuyer Assistance Program for low-income households by providing down payment and closing cost assistance for homeownership.
+The City will continue to implement its Neighborhood Sustainability Program to keep existing neighborhoods viable, by taking advantage of purchasing and rehabilitating these units into affordable rental and/or homeowership housing for low- and moderate-income households.
+Finally the City, through the implementation of a Neighborhood Housing Improvement Program, will continue to address the needs of low- and moderate-income single-family homeowners by providing funding for improvements to their homes.

-Although the City is no longer the administrator of the Section 8 Housing Choice Voucher Rental Subsidy Program, the Housing Authority that now administers the program for the Ames jurisdiction is larger and has the capacity to better serve the program participants and applicants.
-This will reduce some barriers for extremely low-income households to obtain affordable housing opportunities.
+Although, the City is no longer the administrator of the Section 8 Housing Choice Voucher Rental Subsidy Program, the Housing Authority that now administers the program for the Ames jurisdiction is larger and has the capacity to better serve the program participants and applicants.
+This will reduce some barriers for very low-income households to obtain affordable housing opportunities.

-A more detailed analysis of Barriers to Affordable Housing are addressed in the City's 2009-14 Consolidated Plan and are outlined in the City's 2008 Impediments to Fair Housing Study (anticipated to be updated in by June 2013).
+A more detailed analysis of Barriers to Affordable Housing are addressed in the City's 2009-14 Consolidated Plan and are outlined in the City's 2008 Impediments to Fair Housing Study (anticipated to be updated in 2012-13).